ashtrath/dotfiles/config/xfce4-panel/README.md

 XFCE Panel Items
 ---
-*Disclaimer: you need to edit gtk.css because classes name might be different to get the same result*
+*Disclaimer: you need to edit gtk.css to get the same result because classes name might be different*

 - Whisker Menu
 * For Workspace Switcher (use wmctrl package to for the command)